2013 Seddon earthquake

 The Seddon earthquake is considered the first of an earthquake doublet, with a second earthquake of similar magnitude occurring on 16 August 2013.

 Earthquake

+The earthquake occurred on a previously unknown fault.

 Foreshocks

 The earthquake was preceded by a series of foreshocks, the largest of which had a magnitude of 5.7.

 Below is a list of all foreshocks magnitudes 5.0 and above that occurred in the region between 19 July 2013 and 21 July 2013.

 Aftershocks

 The earthquake generated a series of aftershocks, the largest of which had a magnitude of 5.4.

 Below is a list of all aftershocks magnitudes 5.0 and above that occurred in the region between 21 July 2013 and 2 August 2013.

 Damage

-The quake resulted in varying degrees of damage to thirty-five buildings within the Wellington CBD with glass from broken windows falling onto the main thoroughfares of Lambton Quay, Featherston Street, and Willis Street.
+The quake resulted in varying degrees of damage to 35 buildings within the Wellington CBD with glass from broken windows falling onto the main thoroughfares of Lambton Quay, Featherston Street, and Willis Street.
 Damage was also caused in Paraparaumu, Wainuiomata, Porirua and the Hutt Valley in the North Island.
+In December 2013, the Insurance Council of New Zealand (ICNZ) claimed that the insurance loss of this earthquake reached NZ$14.9 million (US$11.8 million).

-The Wellington Region emergency management office was activated on the evening of 21 July, as were those in the lower part of the North Island.
+The Wellington Region Emergency Management Office was activated on the evening of 21 July, as were those in the lower part of the North Island.
 On 22 July parts of Wellington's central business district were closed to the public to allow for inspections to buildings with damaged and potentially dangerous façades.

 Four people were injured in the quake, which lasted for 20 seconds, blowing out windows, cracking concrete and swaying buildings.

+To clean up the mess, a Facebook group of over 300 Wellington students was created, named Student Volunteer Army Wellington.
+It was inspired by the Student Volunteer Army in Christchurch, created in response to the 2011 Christchurch earthquake.